An-d1/AlbanianTechCompanies-JavaScript/README.md

 --------------------------------------------------
 Albanian Tech Companies Directory

 This project is a directory of Albanian tech companies, designed to help users quickly find information about tech companies in Albania, including their websites and locations.
-The app includes a responsive search feature, allowing users to search by company name or address.
+The app features a responsive search function, enabling users to search by company name or address.

+THE PROJECT WAS BUILT ON BASICS.

 Features
    •   Live Search with Debouncing: Implements a real-time search with debouncing to minimize performance issues, especially on mobile devices.